urish/tt10-2048-game/docs/info.md

 Or use a SNES compatible controller along with the Gamepad Pmod.
 The game will automatically detect the presence of the Pmod and switch to controller input mode.

 After resetting the game, you will see a jumping "2048" animation on the screen.
-Press any of the `ui_in[3:0]` pins (or the controller buttons) to start the game.
+Press any of the `ui_in[3:0]` pins (or the gamepad buttons) to start the game.
 The game will start with two tiles with the number 2 on the board.
-Use the `ui_in` pins (or the controller buttons) to move the tiles in the desired direction.
+Use the `ui_in` pins (or the gamepad buttons) to move the tiles in the desired direction.
 The game will end when the board is full and no more moves can be made.

 The game offers two color themes: modern and retro.
-You can switch between the two themes by setting `ui_in[6]`.
+You can switch between the two themes using the `select` button on the gamepad or by setting both `ui_in[4]` and `ui_in[5]` to 1.

 Setting `ui_in[7]` to 1 will enter unit test mode.
 In this mode, the game displays a colorful rectangle on the top of the screen, and accepts debug commands on the `uio` pins.
 Check out the test bench for more information.